Herb-AI/Herb.jl/docs/src/concepts.md

 But wait a minute…, how can we know how the users want the program to be evaluated from the grammar?
 Well, in this case, we can _infer_ that he probably means to evaluate arithmetic expressions in the mathematical sense.

 Unfortunately, we cannot do this for any user defined grammar.
 In general, grammars only provide the rules to create valid programs, but they _do not_ say _how_ to evaluate those programs.
-What to do then :shrug: ?
+What to do then?

 Well, one option is to let the users define _both_ the grammar and the specification on how to _evaluate_ programs.
 The users will have a great amount of flexibility with this solution.
 However, they would have to do that for every new grammar that they define.
 That will definitely be a tedious task.
 If you think a bit about it, this is just defining your own _programming language_.
 You would have both _the syntax_ of the language and the how to evaluate/interpret the syntax.
-Can't we do better :question:
+Can we do better?

 Well, it turns out that we are already programming in Julia.
 Can't we use the `Julia`'s parser and interpreter to _parse_ the grammar and _evaluate_ programs?
 If this were possible, we would definitely cut down the work of users since the parser and interpreter will be already be implemented by someone else (Julia's developers).
-This is essentially _piggybacking_ on the work of other people :) Programmers are known to be lazy, thus this solution seems to be a good fit.
+This is essentially _piggybacking_ on the work of other people.
+Programmers are known to be lazy, thus this solution seems to be a good fit.

 #### Defining grammars in Herb - intro